Volunteering/Working at IDP

 The following is a description of the requirements for working or volunteering time in UCLA's IDP.

 - I love working with children and I want more hands on experience working in a child care setting.
 Are there opportunities to do this?

-Students currently enrolled in classes at UCLA can volunteer their time to work with children as either volunteers or work study students.
-Due to the amount of students involved in the Applied Developmental Program (ADP), a minor in Psychology, additional volunteering and work study positions are limited.
+Students currently enrolled in classes at UCLA can work with children as work study students when positions arise.
+Due to the amount of students involved in the Applied Developmental Program (ADP), a minor in Psychology, additional work study positions are limited.

 - I have an extra three hours in my schedule every week and I think this would some nice time to play with babies.
 Is this enough time?

 Due to the ages of the children as well as the respect and quality of care that IDP strives to provide, we want to ensure that there is as much consistency as possible for the children on a daily basis.
 As such, we do not allow students to spend less that eight hours a week in the classroom.
 These hours allow students time to develop connections with the children, staff and parents in the IDP.

 - Ok that makes sense so, what are the hours that IDP is open, and what would my schedule look like if I worked or volunteered?

 The centers are open Monday to Friday from 7:30am-5:30pm to families.
 At IDP, opening shifts begin at 7:15 and closing shifts end at 6:00pm.
 You must commit to working 8 hours during the academic year (either a 2, 3, or 4 hour shift).
 So for example you may work from 7:15am-9:15am or 3pm-6pm.